What’s it all about?

 This historic part of London has seen extensive regeneration in the past decade and now offers a range of property types, including many new builds, riverside warehouse conversions and Victorian terraces.
 The thriving arts scene, proximity to the centre of town and plethora of new restaurants and bars have moved Bermondsey from up and coming to firmly established.

 For house price information please visit the sold data tab.

 Culture: Shortwave is an independent cinema screening the best arthouse films.
 With only 52 seats, it’s best to book in advance.
 The Scoop at City Hall offers a range of live performances, showcasing everything from opera to dance, as well as film showings.
 Within a short walk are The Unicorn Theatre, specialising in children’s productions, the award winning Menier Chocolate Factory and the Southwark Playhouse.
 The area is well served for art spaces, including The White Cube Gallery with its three exhibition spaces spread over 58,000 sq ft, making it one of the largest commercial art spaces in Europe, and ArthouseSE1, a smaller, more intimate gallery.
 Exhibitions at the nearby Design Museum attract thousands of visitors every year.

 Food and drink: The locals of Bermondsey are spoilt for choice when it comes to eating and drinking.
-From modern Italian at Zucca or sherry and tapas at José, to traditional French cuisine at Casse-Croute, Bermondsey Street has a great range of dining options.
+From sherry and tapas at José, to traditional French cuisine at Casse-Croute, Bermondsey Street has a great range of dining options.
 The Hide Bar is popular for cocktails after work, while those in search of a pint or two often make for The Woolpack, where the menus make the most of locally sourced produce.

 - Kitty Travers has won over the locals with her ice creams and sorbets at La Grotta Ices, while O’Shea’s Butchers is a magnet for those looking for organic free range cuts.